What is a good Runner’s Meal Plan?

 Different Runners, Different Needs

-Each one of us is unique, and we have different needs.
-Nutrition and hydration for each of us will vary depending on weight, metabolism, sweat rate, physiological differences, training load; the list goes on and on.
+Each of us is unique and has different needs.
+Nutrition and hydration will vary depending on body weight, metabolism, sweat rate, physiological differences, training load, and more.

-That being said, it is suggested that each runner seeks professional advice from a sports nutritionist to receive the most personalized help possible.
-In this article, we will look at the big picture and the general, average nutritional needs of a runner.Let’s begin with daily hydration.
+That said, it is suggested that runners seek professional advice from a sports nutritionist or registered dietitian to receive the most personalized help possible.

-On average, a runner needs to drink between 2 and 2 ½ liters of fluid per day.
+On average, a runner must drink between 2 and 2 ½ liters of fluid daily.
 This doesn’t just need to be water.
-This can include other drinks such as juice, tea, soda, really any liquid you consume; just watch the sugar content to not overdo it.
+It can include other drinks such as juice, tea, soda, sports drinks, or really any liquid you consume; just watch the sugar content to avoid overdoing it.

 To reach your total, you can even include caffeinated drinks.